jelhub/scimgateway/README.md

 Each baseEntity should then be defined in the plugin configuration file with custom attributes needed.
 Please see examples in plugin-forwardinc.

 IM 12.6 SP7 (and above) also supports pagination for SCIM endpoint (data transferred in bulks - endpoint explore of users).
-Testmode plugin supports pagination.
+Loki plugin supports pagination.
 Other plugin may ignore this setting.

 ## ScimGateway REST API